antoine-germain/antoine-germain.github.io/content/vitae/my_cv.md

 2020 ADEL prize for the Best Master Thesis in Economics, UCLouvain

-2019 Fondo Sostegno Giovanni, *Italian Ministry for Education, Universities and Research*
+2019 Fondo Sostegno Giovani, *Italian Ministry for Education, Universities and Research*

 2018-2019 Erasmus+ scholarship, 15 months, *European Commission*